 Lastly, throughout the finale of the extremely unsettling and intense first act, wherein the loony hitchhiker slashes and stabs in the cab of the van, one can’t help but notice an incredibly upbeat, toe-tapping old-timey acoustic tune which almost overwhelms as the background noise.
 Most of the film is occupied by horrific soundscapes that were created by Tobe Hooper and Wayne Bell, but this scene has always stuck out in my mind.
 I looked it up, and the song is called “Fool for a Blonde“, by Roger Bartlett.
 Apparently, Tobe Hooper said that he picked this song for that particular sequence because he imagined “the Hitchhiker being a fool for Sally.”
 This is strange since the hitchhiker never even acknowledges Sally or vice versa.
 Regardless, the song is a wonderfully out of place tune, at odds with the imagery we see before us.
 But what I realized this weekend was how much it reminded me of several scenes from Wes Craven’s The Last House on the Left.
 After a few particularly brutal scenes in the movie, contrasting incidental music (composed by lead star David Hess) pops up.
 The Last House on the Left was released just two years before The Texas Chain Saw Massacre, and I can’t help but wonder if this artistic choice from the former was a direct influence on the latter.

 Well, those are just some random thoughts I had.
 Like I said: I love The Texas Chain Saw Massacre and I love discovering new things about it, especially things I’d never really thought too much about before.
 Take ’em or leave ’em, those’re my two cents.
-Oh, and lastly: I realized how much Allen “Jerry” Danziger looked like a young Larry King.
-That is all!
+Oh, and one final takeaway from my latest viewing: I realized how much Allen “Jerry” Danziger looked like a young Larry King.